stooged/ESP32-Server-900u/README.md

 ## ESP32-S2 Boards

 if your board is a <a href=https://www.espressif.com/en/products/socs/esp32-s2>ESP32-S2</a> you do not need a usb drive with this project as it emulates a usb mass storage device to the console and triggers a filesystem bug to leverage the exploit(exfathax).

+## ESP32-S3 Boards

+if your board is a <a href=https://www.espressif.com/en/products/socs/esp32-s3>ESP32-S3</a> you do not need a usb drive with this project as it emulates a usb mass storage device to the console and triggers a filesystem bug to leverage the exploit(exfathax).<br>
+`these boards are in development stage and have minimal support.`

 <br>